TMcMeans/got-array-methods/README.md

 `npm test test/chrono-test.js`

 ### Sample Solutions
-Can be found in lib/chrono-solutions.js
+Can be found in:
+`lib/chrono-solutions.js`